HorizenLabs/zkverifyjs/README.md

 - `publicSignals`: The public signals associated with the proof, which are also formatted.
 - `vk`: The verification key that may be either registered or unregistered, depending on the context.
 - `registeredVk`: (Optional) A boolean indicating if the verification key is already registered.
-Returns: A Promise that resolves to an array containing:
+Returns: A Promise that resolves to a FormattedProofData object containing:
 formattedVk: The formatted verification key.
 formattedProof: The formatted proof data.
 formattedPubs: The formatted public signals.